tigoe/hue-control/README.md

 * For controlling the Hue from a browser client, [p5.js](https://p5js.org) does a good job, as it's got a simple [http request API](https://p5js.org/reference/#/p5/httpDo).
 You can use plain JavaScript as well, of course.
 * The [ArduinoHTTPClient library](https://github.com/arduino-libraries/ArduinoHttpClient) and the [Arduino_JSON library](https://github.com/arduino-libraries/Arduino_JSON) are useful if you're using any of the Arduino WiFi-enabled boards to connect to your Hue hub.
 (Note: there's another JSON library by the same name with no underscore.
 That one is not the one used here).
-* The command line tool [curl](https://curl.haxx.se/docs/httpscripting.html) is really helpful to test HTTP requests to your hub.
+* The command line tool [curl](https://curl.haxx.se/docs/httpscripting.html) is  helpful to test HTTP requests to your hub, if you are familiar with the POSIX (linux/unix)command line.
 Curl's not available in the Windows command interface, but you can get it through the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) in Windows 10, or through [cygwin](https://www.cygwin.com/), an application that provides a linux shell for Windows.
+Here are some details on [using curl to access a hue hub](connecting-through-curl).

 Other than these, you'll need to know some HTML and JavaScript, and a text editor, a command line interface, and a browser to try the examples on this site.
 The command line examples shown here are all for Linux or Unix, but will work on Windows 10 using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) in Windows 10.